Siegfried Rädel

-Siegfried Rädel (7 March 1893 – 10 May 1943) was a German politician, a member of the Communist Party of Germany (KPD) and a resistance fighter against the Nazi régime.
+Siegfried Engelbert Martin Rädel (7 March 1893 – 10 May 1943) was a German politician, a member of the Communist Party of Germany (KPD) and a resistance fighter against the Nazi régime.

 Biography

 Rädel was born in Pirna-Copitz, Saxony.

 At the age of 20, in 1913, Rädel became a soldier.
 With his Pioneer Battalion, he lived through four years of World War I on the front lines and was wounded twice.

 In 1919, his colleagues elected him as the chairman of the plant council at the rayon works in Pirna.

 As of 1921, he was a town councillor in Pirna and leader of the KPD faction.
 He also became a member of the KPD central committee, and from 1924 to 1933, a member of the Reichstag.
 With some interruptions, he was for many years either a candidate or a member of the KPD central committee.

 Rädel's commitment to the relief efforts for those affected by floodwaters in the Gottleuba and Müglitz valleys between 1927 and 1932 is well known, as is his commitment to dam construction aimed at controlling the floods.
 However, such a system of dams was not realized until much later, between 1958 and 1974 – retention basins in Buschbach, Liebstadt, Friedrichswalde-Ottendorf, Mordgrundbach and Glashütte, and the Gottleuba dam.

 Rädel's endeavours to organize social initiatives, powers, and organizations led in 1927 to the founding of the Work Community of Social-Political Organizations (Arbeitsgemeinschaft sozialpolitischer Organisationen; ARSO) on a national scale.
 The ARSO, with Rädel as publisher, published the magazine Proletarische Sozialpolitik beginning in May 1928.

 Rädel was among the German delegates at the World Peace Congress in August 1928 in Amsterdam.

 After Adolf Hitler and the Nazis seized power in 1933, Rädel had to go into exile.
 He went to Prague, France, the Soviet Union, and Zürich.
 The Party began proceedings against him for "factional activities", but this ended with a simple reprimand.